-1. achieve an annual harvest share of the Nass and Skeena rivers sockeye salmon of 2.45% of the Annual Allowable Harvest (AAH) through of the Nass and Skeena rivers sockeye salmon stocks in that year and

-2. carry forward from year to year annual deviations from the harvest share arrangement.
+- 1. achieve an annual harvest share of the Nass and Skeena Rivers sockeye salmon of 2.45% of the Annual Allowable Harvest (AAH) of the Nass and Skeena Rivers sockeye salmon stocks in that year; and - 2. carry forward from year-to-year annual deviations from the harvest share arrangement.

-The Treaty specifies specific management actions in the District 1 drift gillnet and District 4 purse seine fisheries prior to statistical week 31 and Canadian fisheries based on total run size estimates of sockeye salmon to the Nass and Skeena rivers as follows:
+The Treaty specifies management actions in the District 1 drift gillnet and District 4 purse seine fisheries prior to SW 31 and Canadian fisheries based on total run size estimates of sockeye salmon to the Nass and Skeena Rivers as follows:

-1. Skeena River:
+1. Skeena River